arunksingh16/pylearning/README.md

 Python decorators are mechanism to change or modify the behaviour of function or methods without changing any of its code.

 ```
+# following example will tell you how long a function takes to run
 import time

 def func_f1(val1):